 - Test reward amounts: Incrementally increase or decrease rewards and measure the impact on participation and conversion.
 You may find that the optimal reward is higher or lower than your initial guess.

-- Track seasonal patterns: Referral activity often spikes after product launches, price changes, or positive press coverage.
+- Track seasonal patterns: Referral activity often spikes after a strong QBR season, a service expansion, or positive word-of-mouth in a local business community.
 Time your promotional pushes to coincide with these natural peaks.

 Use partnership analytics to identify these patterns and segment your referrer base by performance tier.